Ojo Caliente (Socorro County, New Mexico)

 Ojo Caliente, is a spring in the Monticello Canyon in Socorro County, New Mexico.
 It is located at an elevation of 6,263 ft in Spring Canyon, a tributary of Alamosa Creek.
+It was the central landmark of the Apache land known as Cañada Alamosa.

+The Apache tribe, specifically the Chiricahua, were very fond of the area.
+Vincent Colyer considered setting up a reservation here in the 19th century, but believed that the amount of arable land was "far too small" for their needs.